Botler-Dev/Botler/docs/Development/Run-Botler.md

 !!! attention "The `.env` file"
     The `docker-compose` command automatically consumes `.env` files in its working directory.
 Depending on its content it could accidentally set `DATABASE_HOST` to not point at the database container.

+!!! attention "Configuration and migrations"
+    This section expects the database to already have [all migrations applied](Database/Prisma.md#applying-migrations) and the bot to be [configured properly](Configuration.md).

 !!! note "Yarn usage"
     The examples here all use `yarn [script name]` to make the commands shorter and easier to use/remember.
 If you want to use the `docker-compose` command directly, check the `scripts` property in `package.json` to see the contents of those scripts.